patrickdanger/grid_stylus/Readme.md

 included in this package.
 This is akin to using the static 960 grid stylesheet distributed with the 960.gs package.

-You can use this by simply compiling the 960.styl file or, if you're hip and attractive and can directly include stylus files in your
+You can use this by simply compiling the [960|fluid]/grid.styl files or, if you're hip and attractive and can directly include stylus files in your markup:
-markup:

-	@import "grid_stylus/960.styl"
+	@import "grid_stylus/960/grid.styl"

+or

+	@ipmort "grid_stylus/fluid/grid.styl"

-This stylesheet compiles out to the 12, 16 and 24 column grids.
+These stylesheets compile out to the 12, 16 and 24 column grids.